 - The current Giant Wild Goose Pagoda stands at 64 meters tall

-Big Wild Goose Pagoda Fountain Show
+Giant Wild Goose Pagoda Fountain Show

 The fountains are crossed laterally by walkways that allow the audience to cross the square between shows.
 However, for the more intrepid visitor this presents opportunity!

-As a result, it is possible to walk through the fountains during the show!
-However, it is best to be careful because it is very cold during the winter in Xi’an.
+Have fun, but it is best to be careful because it is very cold during the winter in Xi’an.
 As a result, if you get all wet it may be necessary to leave the show to dry off.

 Inside the Giant Wild Goose Pagoda